-We will have local language interpreters in the support vehicles who will be on the end of the phone should you desperately need to communicate with someone.
+We will have local language interpreters in the support vehicles who will be on the end of the phone should you need to communicate with someone.
 Just give them a call, explain what you want to do and hand the phone over.
-In the evening, they usually will be on hand to help.
 Thailand and Malaysia you will find that many people understand English.
 Aside from this, one of the joys of travelling is improvising with hand signals!

 You will be booked into comfortable hotels for the entire trip with en suite bathrooms, unless indicated otherwise.
-These are not 5* luxury, but they will be very pleasant.
-In out of the way towns, we use the best accommodation available.
-Unless you indicate that you really want a room to yourself (a supplement will apply), you will be paired with (an)other rider(s) of the same sex.
-On rare occasions you may be in a triple/quadruple although this would never be for every night.
+These are not 5* luxury, but they will be very pleasant indeed.
+In the out-of-the-way places such as Tasoh Lake and Yan Ta Khao, we use the best accommodation available.
+Unless you indicate that you really want a room to yourself (a supplement will apply), you will be paired with (an)other rider(s) of the same gender.
+On rare occasions you may be in a triple although this would never be for every night.

 The website has a fully comprehensive mandatory kit list.
-Please find download it here: https://gomaddogs.com/getting-started/
+Please find download it >here

 Flying with a bicycle is as simple as flying with a suitcase!

 You can pack it into a bicycle box / bag (widely available) or a cardboard box which you can obtain from any bicycle shop.